 With the influx of Western tourists who only know Colombia for cocaine and Pablo Escobar, a number of businesses have cropped up catering to these tourists.

 They tend to glorify Pablo and take you to visit things like his grave, the house where he was killed, etc. One tour will take you to visit Pablo’s brother, who was complicit in Pablo’s crimes, so you can have coffee with him and take happy selfies.

 Let’s talk about Pablo Escobar… Remember, he was a terrorist who nearly destroyed Medellin, killing thousands of people in the process, and throwing the reputation of an entire country into the gutter (even until today).

 For most Colombians, Pablo Escobar a figure as hated as Osama bin Laden, someone who has done incalculable damage to the country.
 The only Colombians that idolize Pablo are the poorest and most uneducated among them (or those making money selling shirts, souvenirs, or tours to visitors).

 Pablo is not just some rebel gangster like Al Capone or Michael Corleone.
 We aren’t talking about prohibition era hijinks or Hollywood movies.

 Many Colombians still live with painful memories of the bombs and bloodshed left by him.

-I went into more detail about why you shouldn’t patronize these Pablo Escobar tours in a follow up article, so check that out.
+I went into more detail about why you shouldn’t patronize these Medellin Pablo Escobar tours in a follow-up article, so check that out if you need more convincing.
 Honestly, you can learn more from a book, talking with locals who lived during that time, and visiting some of the locales on your own — and all without rubbing salt in the wound of locals or patronizing people trying to make money off his infamy.